-Underwater currents from the tsunami have ruined Tongoy's scallop beds
+Underwater currents from the tsunami have ruined Tongoy\'s scallop beds

-Underwater currents from the tsunami have ruined Tongoy\'s scallop beds Thousands of miles from the shores of Japan across the Pacific Ocean, Chilean shellfish farmers are facing an uncertain future after a giant wave traveled the seas and washed away their scallop beds.
+Thousands of miles from the shores of Japan across the Pacific Ocean, Chilean shellfish farmers are facing an uncertain future after a giant wave traveled the

 \"I don\'t think I can carry on.
 Too much has been lost.
 I had all the scallops I could wish for, and now, look,\" said fisherman Patricio, shaking his head in despair.